zTaoplus/km-apiserver/README.md

-# Multi Kernel Manager API Server
+# Kernel Manager API Server

 ## Overview

-The Multi Kernel Manager API Server is a server that provides a REST API for the Multi Kernel Manager in k8s and also provides a websocket connection for the kernel.
+The Kernel Manager API Server is a server that provides a REST API for the Kernel Manager in k8s and also provides a websocket connection for the kernel.

 Inspired by [Jupyter Server](https://github.com/jupyter-server/jupyter_server), [Enterprise Gateway](https://github.com/jupyter-server/enterprise_gateway)